wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 The purpose of this type of plugins is to register a new programming language that will be supported by the Wyliodrin Studio IDE.

-For example, we'll try to add a new programming language, called "MyAwesomeLanguage", whit the *".aws"* extension:
+For example, we'll try to add a new programming language, called "MyAwesomeLanguage", with the *".aws"* extension:

 As you can notice, the name of this type of plugins should begin with *"language."*, which will be followed by the actual name of the programming language that you want to register, which means that you will have to create a new folder, **"language.awesome"**.